 The Design Problem ¶

-Decentralized applications can rely upon very long strings of characters and/or numbers for cryptography, end-to-end encryption, or secret groups.
+However, decentralized applications often rely upon very long strings of characters and/or numbers to identify people or a piece of information, especially for secure communication or secret groups.
 These very long URLS can be difficult to share in some cases.

 The Design Solution ¶